 Enhancing Cell Recovery and Debris Removal for Frozen Lymphocytes for Single Cell Multi-Omics

-In this webinar Bertrand Yeung of BioLegend and Dr. Antonino Montalbano of ImmunAI present their experience using Laminar Wash technology for single cell genomics and proteogenomics.
+In this webinar, Dr. Bertrand Yeung (formally of BioLegend) and Dr. Antonino Montalbano (of ImmunAI) present their experience using Laminar Wash technology for single-cell genomics and proteogenomics.